What is the date of CLAT 2018 examination?

 Is there any provision of transfer of a student from one participating university to another participating university subsequent to their admission through CLAT?

-What is the prescribed fee for the CLAT-2017 online application form?
+What is the prescribed fee for the CLAT-2018 online application form?

 What is the Counselling fee?

-Can I get my counselling fee refunded in case I don’t want to take admission?
+Can I get my counseling fee refunded in case I don’t want to take admission?

 Is there any reservation available on domicile basis in any of the NLUs?

-Is there any reservation of seats in CLAT-2017 for the women candidates?
+Is there any reservation of seats in CLAT-2018 for the women candidates?

 The candidate need to only know how to operate computer mouse.